-\paragraph{Results} The free loop space of the moduli space of Riemann surfaces of genus $g$ with $n$ parametrised boundary circles, $\Lambda\frM_{g,n}$, admits an action by the isometry group of the disjoint union of $n$ oriented circles, i.e.\ by the topological group $T^n \rtimes \frS_n=(S^1)^n\rtimes \frS_n$.
+\paragraph{Results} The free loop space of the moduli space of surfaces of genus $g$ with $n$ parametrised boundary circles, $\Lambda\frM_{g,n}$, admits an action by the isometry group of the disjoint union of $n$ oriented circles, i.e.\ by $T^n \rtimes \frS_n=(S^1)^n\rtimes \frS_n$.